Qurram555/initvpn/README.md

 look for something better, alright?
 I'll likely delete the project soon so that I don't distribute potentially insecure tools.

-`autovpn` is a tool to automatically connect you to a random VPN in a country of your choice.
+`initvpn` is a tool to automatically connect you to a random VPN in a country of your choice.
 It uses [openvpn][openvpn] to connect you to a server obtained from [VPN Gate](http://www.vpngate.net/en/).